vikahl/blog.rxbc.se/content/posts/compile-and-use-dependencies-for-multiple-python-versions-in-tox.md

 ## Use the requirement files

-Since we cleverly named out requirement-generating environments `requirements-py{version}` _(note the py-part which is needed if you use the common pyXX notation for environments)_ and saved the file named as `requirements-{envname}-dev.txt` we can easily reference them in the `deps`
+Since we cleverly named our requirement-generating environments `requirements-py{version}` _(note the py-part which is needed if you use the common pyXX notation for environments)_ and saved the file named as `requirements-{envname}-dev.txt` we can easily reference them in the `deps`